flash62au/MagneticScaleSpeedometer/README.md

 **Scale speedometer using an Android phone and two magnets**

-Concept based on a suggestion by *Brendan Schyve*
+Concept based on a suggestion by *Brendan S.*

 This is an experimental app that uses the uses the phone's magnetometer sensor to calculate scale speed.